2017 Agricultural Service Board Report

-Throughout the year, we continued to receive enquiries regarding tree and shelter belt health in the municipality.
-The Assistant Agricultural Fieldman responded to these calls and assisted the landowners with identification, as well as information packages about treatment and prevention.
-The MD of Wainwright continues to offer tree information packages that outline several businesses which sell trees, as well as information on proper care for your shelter belt.
-The MD continues to support the 100 Year Farm Family Award and had 2 applications this year, the Abbott and Trefiak family farms from Edgerton.
-They were presented with plaques at the annual Rural Routes supper.
-The municipal calendar photo contest was, as always, a very popular event amongst ratepayers and the decision to choose the top 14 photos to showcase in the municipal calendar is always extremely difficult.
-Local ratepayers quickly picked up all 750 copies of the calendar.
+Throughout the year, we continued to receive enquiries regarding tree and shelterbelt health in the municipality.
+The Assistant Agricultural Fieldman responds to these calls and assists the landowners with identification, as well as information about treatment and prevention.
+The MD of Wainwright continues to offer tree information packages that outline several businesses which sell trees, as well as information on proper care for your shelterbelt.
+The MD has a tree planter and plastic mulch applicator available for ratepayers to use at no charge.

-The above is a brief report on the activities of the Agricultural Service Board department in 2016.
-We extend our thanks to the municipal Council, administration, staff and the members of the Agricultural Service Board for their cooperation, guidance and assistance in 2016.
-If you have any questions or concerns regarding this report, please contact Agricultural Fieldman, James Schwindt at 780-842-4454.
+If you are interested in becoming involved in any of our workshops or if you have ideas for an event or newsletter article, please contact the Assistant Agricultural Fieldman, Tanis Ponath, at 780-842-4454.
+The above is a brief report on the activities of the Agricultural Service Board department in 2017.
+We extend our thanks to the municipal Council, administration, staff and the members of the Agricultural Service Board for their cooperation, guidance and assistance throughout the year.
+If you have any questions or concerns regarding this report, please contact Agricultural Fieldman, James Schwindt, at 780-842-4454.